Times and Places#

 lat_lon_string = '42.3601° N, 71.0589° W'

-• Positive latitude for the northern hemisphere, negative latitude for the southern hemisphere, and
+• Positive latitude for locations in the northern hemisphere, negative latitude for the southern hemisphere, and

-• Positive longitude for the eastern hemisphere and negative longitude for the western hemisphere.
+• Positive longitude locations in the eastern hemisphere and negative longitude for the western hemisphere.

 lat = 42.3601